grough/processing-cubehelix/README.md

 # Cubehelix Color Scheme for Processing

-The **processing-cubehelix** library is an implementation of Dave Green's [cubehelix color scheme](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) for the Processing creative coding environment.
+This library provides a version of the [cubehelix color scheme](https://www.mrao.cam.ac.uk/~dag/CUBEHELIX/) for the Processing creative coding environment.

 ## Get Started

 1. Install [Processing](https://processing.org)
-2. Go to this library's [releases page](https://github.com/grough/processing-cubehelix/releases) and download the latest `Cubehelix.zip` file
+2. Go to this repository's [releases page](https://github.com/grough/processing-cubehelix/releases) and download the latest `Cubehelix.zip` file
-3. Extract the zip file to the "library" folder in your Processing documents folder
+3. Extract the zip file to the "libraries" sub-folder of your Processing documents folder
 3. Launch Processing, go to *File → Examples*, and browse the Cubehelix examples

 ## Usage